PrathuashaKB/PrathuashaKB/README.md

 </details>

 I'm passionate about using technology, problem-solving, and creativity to build solutions that make a meaningful impact.
-My current interests lie in <ins>data-centric AI </ins>,  <ins>predictive analytics </ins>, and  <ins>intelligent systems—exploring </ins> how data can be leveraged to drive smarter decisions and real-world innovation.
+My current interests lie in <ins>data-centric AI </ins>,  <ins>predictive analytics </ins>, and  <ins>intelligent systems</ins>—exploring how data can be leveraged to drive smarter decisions and real-world innovation.
 I’m actively seeking global opportunities in **`Data Science`** and **`AI`** to contribute to forward-thinking, impactful projects.

 #### Technologies I've been learning and using so far :
  - Programming languages :